-Good morning!
-I hope your day is off to a nice start.
+Good morning, and happy Friday!
+I hope your day is off to a great start.

 That’s all for now.
 Have an awesome day!

 © 2021 Dave Glardon – All rights reserved